-The next milestone in yoga is to sit comfortably.
-I S H T A Mala इष्ट माला helps train the body until you can sit comfortably in siddhasana (accomplished pose).
-By being able to sit for as long as possible in siddhasana means the Kriya Siddha Method of breathing and pranayama can then commence.
+Once the nadhis are purified the next milestone in yoga is to train the body to be able to sit comfortably in siddhasana (accomplished pose).
+Being able to sit comfortably for as long as possible in Siddhasana sets the stage for the Kriya Siddha Method of breathing and pranayama to take place.

-SIDDHASANA is called the last asana in Hatha Yoga Pradipika.
-When successful, it affords the practitioner the leverage they need to milk the body and bring swara स्वर the energetic flow of sun and moon under their full control.
+SIDDHASANA is not called the last asana in Hatha Yoga Pradipikafor nothing.
+When it is successful, it affords the practitioner the leverage they need be able to milk the body and master swara स्वर, the energetic flow of sun and moon already governing our whole system.

-No frills or spills, I S H T A Mala इष्ट माला is pure vintage yoga.
+Not ‘play play’ or ‘Studio yoga’, I S H T A Mala इष्ट माला is pure vintage yoga.

-Once siddhasana is successful, the Kriya Siddha Method of breathing helps expand and unlock the raw naked power of pure unlimited vitality and pure magnetic dynamism dormant in the human body. (see ISHTA Kriya Yoga इष्ट क्रिय)
+If siddhasana is successful, the Kriya Siddha Method of breathing can help match our accomplishment by unlocking the expansion of pure naked energy and unlimited raw vitality that is dormant in every human being. (see ISHTA Kriya Yoga इष्ट क्रिय)

-Before the the nadhis are awake, trying to expand prana doesn’t work.
-Like trying to ignite a fire with damp logs and we matches nothing combusts.
+Like trying to ignite a fire with damp logs and wet matches nothing combusts.

-Harnessing the body’s subtle energy and life flow, Swara स्वर, the magnetic flow of Sun and Moon energy allows the pure flow of nectar amrit, to flow effortlessly and synchronistically, harmonising with the world we become our own ‘wish fulfilling tree’ able to achieve all our desired goals and achieve success in the world.
+Harnessing the body’s pure subtle energy and life flow, mastering swara स्वर, the magnetic flow of Sun and Moon energy allows the pure magnetic dynamism or flow of nectar amrit, that is secreted to flow effortlessly and synchronistically.
+Mastering swara स्वर harmonises the world and we become our own ‘wish fulfilling tree’ able to achieve all our desired goals and achieve any relative success in the world.

-How to live synchronistically using the full power of magnetic dynamism at your disposal is a secret that has long been kept by the Siddhas.
+How to live synchronistically in the full power of pure magnetic dynamism is a secret that has long been kept by the Siddhas.

 Thousand year old Siddha Palm leaf manuscripts left by the Siddhas describing the 4448 diseases of man and their 4448 cures

-Eventually using the limitation of the mind made up of all our thoughts and identifications, the mind and thoughts are used to break free of our final limitation. (see Self-knowledge).
+Eventually combining the practices with knowledge, using the minds ability to identify to free it of the need to identify, the mind and thoughts are used to break free of our final limitation – ignorance. (see Self-knowledge).

-Throughout the ages, the goal of yoga has always been one: absolute freedom and liberation – Moksha – of the individual the jeeva.
-Knowing our true nature as having always been eternal, we overcome our fear of death.
-All pain and suffering is due to ignorance.
-Once knowledge takes place, knowing our eventual outcome, the pain and suffering disappears and seeing death as a joke, liberation or yoga is successful.
+Throughout the ages, the goal of yoga has always been one: absolute freedom and liberation – Moksha – of the individual jeeva.
+Knowing your true nature as having always been existing, as eternal and ever free, through knowing our outcome, we overcome the fear of death.
+All our pain and suffering is due to ignorance.
+Once knowledge takes the place of ignorance, knowing our true outcome, the pain of suffering disappears and seeing death as a joke, liberation, yoga is successful.

-The person who has a freed mind – mumukshutwam, flowering in the absolute knowledge and truth of themselves is absolutely free.
+The person with a freed mind – flowering in the absolute knowledge of truth knowing themselves as Truth Itself is absolutely free.

-Because the journey to freedom is the most powerful and meaningful journey anyone can make in a lifetime, finding the right guidance is advised.
+Because the journey to freedom is the most powerful and meaningful journey anyone can make in this lifetime, finding the right guidance is advisable.